- How To Wax A Car By Hand: A Comprehensive Guide - November 14, 2023

 What is Water Etching?

 Water etching is when a car is exposed to water, then dried improperly or neglected entirely.
 This occurs because there is residual dirt and other natural elements in the water that becomes embedded in the paint’s surface creating a white stain.
+It initially effects the car’s clear coat, but over time will continue to eat into the color and surface layers of paint.

 Over time, water etching can permanently marr painted or delicate surfaces so it must be dealt with immediately.